cryptoB0T/cdp-sdk-wallet-toolkit/README.md

 ## Development

-This project runs on Next.js and is hosted on Replit.
-The development server will be available at `http://0.0.0.0:3000`.
+This project runs on Next.js and is hosted on Vercel.

 ## Contributing